critesjosh/ZKP-Languages/README.md

 The analysis revealed the following key insights:

-- **Circom** appears to be the most popular ZKP language, likely due to its strong performance and optimisation capabilities for building circuits.
+- **Circom** appears to be the most popular ZKP language, likely due to its strong performance and optimization capabilities for building circuits.
 - **Cairo** stands out as the most widely adopted zkVM, most likely because it was released early and powers *StarkNet*, a popular Layer-2 scaling solution on Ethereum.
 - **zkVMs** have seen great usage from 2024, surpassing Circom in growth trends, indicating a shift toward virtual machine-based ZKP solutions.
 This shift likely reflects the growing preference for zkVMs, which offer greater usability by enabling developers to write general-purpose programs rather than focusing on low-level circuit design.
 - **ZoKrates** shows very limited usage, likely due to its comparatively lower performance and stagnated development (with the last commit recorded in April 2024).